 - Reconciliation: the repair of a broken relationship.
 God reconciles us to him.
 He acts to restore a friendship, and we respond to his initiative.

 - Adoption: making us legal children of God.
-Faith brings about a change in our status, from outsider to family member.
+Jesus gives us a change in status, from outsider to family member.
 The phrase “born again” suggests a different way to enter the family.